schmich/hearthstone-card-images/README.md

 ## Updating Images

 You can periodically fetch [`images.json`](images.json) and cache the image URLs on your server or in your app.
-The images are also published as an NPM package:
+The image map is also published as an NPM package:

 `npm install --save hearthstone-card-images`